aristanetworks/avd-workshops/workshops/git.md

 #### Initialize directory as a Git repository

-Next we initialize the current directory `/home/coder/project/labfiles/samplefiles/` as a repository.
+Next we initialize the current directory `/home/coder/project/labfiles/samplefiles/` as a repository (repo).

 ``` bash
 git init